 1. CURRENT INFORMATION Contact Person: Phone Number: E-mail address 2.
-Trash hauling services provide ed: (please check all that apply) Residential Commercial Industrial 3.
-Counties you provide trash ha uling services to: Coshocton Fa irfield Licking Perry 4.
+Trash hauling services provided: (please check all that apply) Residential Commercial Industrial 3.
+Counties you provide trash hauling services to: CoshoctonFairfieldLickingPerry 4.
 Disposal Facilities Used 5.
-Do you offer recycling service e to individual subscription customers?
+Do you offer recycling service to individual subscription customers?
 Yes No 6.
 Do your customers pay extra for that recycling service?
-Yes No 7. provide recycling services as four counties where your company has an exclusive contract to and indicate if the price is included so that everyone has the r not (nonsubscription) or if residents who want it sign up and scription).
-Na me of Community Nonsubscription or Subscription
+Yes No 7.
+Please list communities in our four counties where your company has an exclusive contract t provide recycling services and indicate if the price is included so that everyone has th service whether they use it or not (nonsubscription) or if residents who want it sign up an pay extra for the service (subscription).
+Na ne of Community Nonsubscription or Subscription